Green Wave (abortion rights): History

 Green bandanas were first adopted as a symbol by Argentinian abortion and family planning rights activists in 2003, drawing inspiration from the Mothers of the Plaza de Mayo protesters who similarly used white scarves (opponents of abortion rights in Argentina in turn began using blue bandanas as their symbol).
 Green bandanas were also used by Argentinian Ni una menos anti-femicide protesters in 2015.
 By 2020, green bandanas were being used by abortion rights proponents in several other Latin American countries.
 The color green was used as a representation of hope and life.
 During the 2020s, multiple Latin American countries began to decriminalize abortion.
 After the Supreme Court of the United States overturned a precedent that mandated abortion access federally and multiple U.S. states began restricting abortion access as a result, abortion rights protesters in the United States also began using green as their symbol.

 Green Wave activists have aided in the creation of pro-choice legislation.
 Notably, Argentina, Colombia and Mexico have experienced tremendous shifts.
 The Green Wave began in Argentina, but has spread to other Latin American nations.

 Argentina

-Argentina's legalization of abortion in 2020 was the first success attributed to the Green Wave movement.
-On January 14, 2021, Argentine President Alberto Fernández signed Argentina's 27.610 law into effect after Senate Approval in December 2020.
+Argentina's legalization of abortion in 2020 was the first success attributed to the Green Wave movement.The Green Wave movement gained visibility thank to a very controversial case that encourage other women to march and fight for women's reproductive rights.
+A girl named Belén was accused of performing self-induced abortion and sent to prison.
+It was such an emblematic case that her story became a book What happened to Belén and became a symbol of resiliance and justice for many women in Argentina.
+January 14, 2021, Argentine President Alberto Fernández signed Argentina's 27.610 law into effect after Senate Approval in December 2020.
 This law permits abortions within 14 weeks of pregnancy, with options after 14 weeks if the pregnant person's life or mental-physical wellbeing are in danger.
 Also, the law permits abortion in cases of rape.
 Many conservatives have tried lobbying Argentine president, Javier Milei, into recriminalizing abortion.
 The president is known to be fervently pro-life.